Texas A&M University–San Antonio: History

+The university began its athletics program with men's & women's soccer, men's golf and softball.
+Men's & women's basketball were added in the 2024-25 academic year.

-Student organizations
+Student life

 Texas A&M–San Antonio offers many opportunities for students to join a student organization or create their own organization that fits their needs.
 Campus Activities Board (CAB), Student Government Association (SGA), the Mesquite, the National Society of Leadership and Success (NSLS) are University sponsored organizations, meaning they receive funds originating from student fees.
 All other student clubs and organizations must meet set minimum requirements for recognition.
 Greek life at Texas A&M-San Antonio is present and steadily growing.
 There are two fraternities (Delta Chi ΔΧ & Omega Delta Phi ΩΔΦ) and two sororities (Sigma Delta Lambda ΣΔΛ & Zeta Phi Beta ΖΦΒ) that maintain active status within the university.
 The campus also has various honor societies on campus that are specific to a major of study.
 Texas A&M San Antonio also has intramural sports such as, basketball, flag football, sand volleyball, 8 ball pool, and many others.